mmoamenn/LuckyWheel_Android/README.md

 # LuckyWheel Android

-Android component for lucky wheel view easy to integrate and in your code
+Android custom component that displays a lucky wheel. it ⁠ features easy customize of colors, addition of items and it's very trivial to integrate in your application.

  **Sample**